The module tree

 For example, use this command:

-$ tools/boilerplate.py cap example CapBank
+$ tools/boilerplate/boilerplate.py cap example CapBank

 In a module directory, there are commonly these files: